Okipa/laravel-brickables/README.md

 #### 3. Use your new content brick type

-Your content brick type is now available in the `Brickables::getTypes()` and you can associate it to Eloquent models:
+Your content brick type is now available in the `Brickables::getAll()` and you can associate it to Eloquent models:

 ```php
 $page = Page::find(1);